MattMcFarland/tw-client/README.md

 - [x] flags for comment should only be spam or offensive
 - [x] flag x button reversed
 - [x] admin/moderator not seeing edit buttons
+- [x] edit controls on comment fixed

 #### Pending Fixes

+- [ ] edits not updating when editing comment.
 - [ ] edited by styling for comment
 - [ ] admin/moderator not seeing tag vote buttons
 - [ ] link to user profile incorrect (showing logged in user instead)